 09 Oct Lost Lands: Festival Review

-Lost Lands Music Festival in Thornville, OH – 3 days of bass-induced bliss – concluded this past Sunday.
-Organized by Excision, everybody’s expectations were incredibly high, and its safe to say that expectations were met.
+Lost Lands Music Festival in Thornville, Ohio was three days of bass-induced bliss.
+Organized by Excision, everybody’s expectations were incredibly high.
+It’s safe to say that expectations were met.